harmonicinc-com/client-side-ad-tracking-roku/README.md

     <script type="text/brightscript" uri="pkg:/source/roku_modules/harmonicinc_vos_roku_rafx_ssai/DashParser.brs" />
     <script type="text/brightscript" uri="pkg:/source/bslib.brs" />
    ```
    Import Roku RAF library in your BrightScript file
    ```
    library "Roku_Ads.brs"
    ```

-### Install from ropm
+### Using ropm & BrighterScript
 1. [ropm](https://github.com/rokucommunity/ropm) package manager is supported.
 Install it by
     ```
     ropm install @harmonicinc/vos_roku_rafx_ssai
     ```
-1. Create a new player task.
-It should be launched by another UI logic script.
+1. Create a new task component that is responsible for player control & client-side ad tracking.
+You may use existing ones if you already have one in your app.

+   For example, in [Tasks](https://github.com/harmonicinc-com/client-side-ad-tracking-roku/tree/main/demo/components/Tasks) folder in the example app, we have a dedicated [PlayerTask.bs](https://github.com/harmonicinc-com/client-side-ad-tracking-roku/blob/main/demo/components/Tasks/PlayerTask.bs) to handle player-related functions
 1. Import required libraries in your BrighterScript file
    ```
    import "pkg:/source/roku_modules/harmonicinc_vos_roku_rafx_ssai/ssai.bs"